klinquist/tf-aws-s3-cf-template/README.md

 * S3: Simple Storage Service, an AWS service for storing files.
 This is where your website will be stored.
 * CloudFront: AWS's content delivery network (CDN).
 This will cache your website's content at edge locations around the world, making your website faster for users.
 It will also make your website secure (https) by providing an SSL certificate.
 * DNS: Domain Name Server.
 This is the phone book for the internet.
 It translates domain names (like www.domainname.com) into IP addresses (like 1.2.3.4).
+* NS: Name Server.
+This is a DNS server that is authoritative for a domain name.
+It is responsible for answering queries about that domain name.
 * Route53: AWS's DNS service.
 This will allow you to point your domain name to your website.
 * Terraform: A tool for managing infrastructure as code.
 Terraform is used to configure the AWS resources.
 * GitHub Actions: A tool for automating tasks in GitHub.
 We will use this to automatically deploy your website to S3 when you commit changes to your GitHub repo.
-Github offers up to 2000 minutes of free GitHub actions per month.
-This should be plenty for a personal website.
+Github offers up to 2000 minutes of free GitHub actions per month, which is plenty for a personal website.